 - 1. All exhibits will meet the animal division guidelines regarding entry procedure, stall decorations, space for animals and tack, classes entered, use of the show and preparation areas, etc. - 2.
 No animal may be entered in both 4-H and FFA, except those animals only doing performance events (horse, dog, and llama).
 In addition, members in both organizations will abide by the current memorandum of cooperative understanding between the Oregon 4-H and FFA Programs. - 3.
 When two or more members are in the same family and have only one project animal available, they may share ownership.
 In this case, they must decide who will enter and show the animal in conformation and performance classes.
 Each member may show the shared animal in showmanship, if they can be entered in different age groups. - 4.
 Male breeding stock must be exhibited in Open Class for beef, dairy, goat, horse, sheep, swine, and llama divisions.
 Poultry and rabbit male breeding stock may be exhibited in 4-H. - 5.
 Direct criticism or interference with the judging or showing process (before, during, or after the competitive event) is prohibited.
-All judges, fair superintendents, and other show officials shall be treated with courtesy, cooperation, and respect.

-- 6. Members shall not conspire, knowingly contribute to, or cooperate with another, either by affirmative action (or inaction) to intentionally violate ethical show standards. - 7.
+All judges, fair superintendents, and other show officials shall be treated with courtesy, cooperation, and respect. - 6.
+Members shall not conspire, knowingly contribute to, or cooperate with another, either by affirmative action (or inaction) to intentionally violate ethical show standards. - 7.
 Any action that contravenes 4-H Animal Science Guidelines and is also in violation of federal or state regulations, or rules may be released to appropriate law enforcement authorities. - 8.
-The act of showing an animal at fair is verification by the 4-H member that he or she has read the 4-H Animal Science Guidelines and understands the potential consequences of and penalties provided for actions prohibited herein.
+The act of showing an animal at fair is verification by the 4-H member that he or she has read the 4-H Animal Science Guidelines and understands the potential consequences of and penalties provided for actions prohibited herein. - 9.
+Cable halters, coated or uncoated, are NOT allowed for any species. - 10.
+Nose rings in cattle are NOT allowed. - 11.
+Generally, animals must be polled or dehorned; it's an appropriate safety measure for herd health and transportation.
+Horns are allowed for meat and fiber goats.

-State Fair Eligibility
+State Fair Eligibility & Entry